A.J. Green Player Prop Bets for NFL Week 8 | Arizona vs. Green Bay 10/28/2021

 - Note: Green's stats vs. Packers date back to 2016.

-- The Packers are conceding 229.9 passing yards per game this season, the NFL's sixth-ranked pass defense.
+- The 229.9 yards per game the Packers are conceding through the air makes them the NFL's sixth-ranked pass defense.

-- With 14 passing TDs conceded this season, the Packers defense is ranked 22nd in the NFL.
+- The Packers have surrendered 14 touchdowns through the air (2.0 per game).
+They are 22nd in the NFL in that category.

 Recent Performances